HIPAA Notice of Privacy Practices

 COMPLAINTS: You may complain to us and to the Secretary of the U.S. Department of Health and Human Services if you believe your privacy rights have been violated.
 You will not be retaliated against for filing a complaint.
 If you wish to file a complaint with us, please send a written complaint to the contact information listed below.

-CONTACT PERSON: If you have any questions or comments about our privacy practices, or you wish to exercise any of your rights as described in this Notice, you may contact Bonnie Butler, Privacy Officer at the address listed below:
+CONTACT PERSON: If you have any questions or comments about our privacy practices, or you wish to exercise any of your rights as described in this Notice, you may contact Jessica Columbia, Privacy Officer at the address listed below:

 1600 US Hwy 79 S